 6.2 The College seeks to provide equal opportunity and the principle of nondiscrimination in all employment related practices and decisions including but not limited to recruitment, hiring, compensation, benefits, terminations, supervision, training, promotion, and all other practices and decisions affecting college employment status, rights and privileges.

-6.3 College executive, administrative, academic, and supervisory personnel exercising management responsibilities are required to take appropriate action to assure that all employment related practices and decisions are made without discrimination, harassment, or prejudicial treatment because of race, ethnicity, color, religion, gender, sexual orientation, national origin, age, disability, veteran status, or otherwise as provided by law.
+6.3 College executive, administrative, academic, and supervisory personnel exercising management responsibilities are required to take appropriate action to assure that all employment related practices and decisions are made without discrimination, harassment, or prejudicial treatment because of race / ethnicity, color, national origin, ethnicity, age, religion, gender, sexual orientation, gender identity / expression, pregnancy, disability, or protected veteran status, or otherwise as provided by law.

 6.4 Dixie State College recognizes the importance of including protected classes in all categories of the work force and in its educational programs.